rarible/protocol/docs/getting-started/quick-start.md

 // OrderId
 ```

-See [List NFT on sell](../reference/order.md#list-nft-for-sale) for more information.
+See [Reference overview](../reference/reference-overview.md) page for more information about SDK usage.